James Cluskey: 2014

 Cluskey's form saw him recalled to the Irish Davis Cup team for the first time since 2011.
 He teamed up with David O'Hare and they nearly pulled off a shock result against Aliaksandr Bury and former world number one doubles player Max Mirnyi, losing in five sets after having had match points in the fourth.
 Cluskey then went on to reach the final of a futures event in Nottingham with Liam Broady.
 In April, Cluskey won his first ever Davis Cup rubber, as Ireland overcame Egypt for a 3-2 victory.
 Clsukey continued to play with a variety of partners and his form began to improve in late May, having struggled earlier in the year, where he reached the semifinals of Karshi Challenger.
 He then also reached the semifinals of the Prague Open.
 In July, partnering Mikhail Kukushkin, he made the cut for his first ever ATP World Tour event – the Swedish Open.
 They were defeated in their opening match by fourth seeds Brunström and Monroe.
 Cluskey then reached the final of the Guzzini Challenger with Lithuanian Laurynas Grigelis but they were defeated in the final set match tie-break.
 He failed to continue this form in the following week as he lost in the quarter-finals of the Tampere Open with partner Darren Walsh.
 After back-to-back first-round exits in Segovia and Prague, Cluskey recovered to reach the semi-finals of the Maserati Challenger with Miguel Ángel Reyes-Varela.

 Davis Cup

-Cluskey has represented the Irish Davis Cup team on eight separate occasions since his first appearance in 2006.
+Cluskey has represented the Irish Davis Cup team on eight occasions since his first appearance in 2006.
 He has only competed in doubles for his country and so far has only won one rubber, holding a 1–7 record.
 His last appearance was in 2014.